6 Sustainable Ways To Decorate Your Home

 2. Skip the air fresheners

 If you’re still using plug-in air fresheners to get rid of scents in your home, then you might want to switch to soy candles.
 These types of air fresheners are full of phthalates, which are known to be disruptive to the body.
-Soy candles burn clean and are usually made with essential oils so you can feel good about giving your home a fresh new scent.
-Oh, and plug-ins aren’t the only culprit, so are aerosols, artificially scented candles, air disinfectants and other air fresheners.
-Plus, there's plenty of ways to get rid of smoke odors!
+Soy candles burn clean and are usually made with so you can feel good about giving your home a fresh new scent.
+Oh, and plug-ins aren’t the only culprit, so are aerosols, candles, air disinfectants and other air fresheners.
+Plus, there's plenty of !

 3. Bring the green indoors